MTOSCentral/Sunflower/README.md

 ## !!MintLog is a seprate project and can be excluded with the kernel!!

-## !!MintLog cannot be use with other program without Meow Tech Open Source / Places App Written Permission!!
+## !!MintLog cannot be use with other program without Meow Tech Open Source / Places Apps Written Permission!!

 ## !!MintLog Source Code MUST NOT be use in other projects!!